tdrussell/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-11-29
+  - Change license to GPL-3 so I can use ComfyUI code.
+Going forward, model implementations will use ComfyUI backend code whenever possible.
+  - Support Z-Image.
 - 2025-11-28
   - Use new backend for caching latents and text embeddings.
 This allows near-instant loading of the cached dataset even for terabyte-scale datasets.
     - It's recommended to manually delete the cache folder inside your dataset folders.
 You don't need to do this, but the old cached files will stay around and take up space.